 Elisabeth Pike lives in Shropshire with her husband and three children.
 She writes short stories, fiction and poetry.
 Her work has been published in Third Way, The Guardian, Fractured West, and at Xenith.net amongst others.
-She currently teaches Creative Writing and has previously worked as a bookseller and librarian.
-She has completed a Masters in Creative Writing from Goldsmiths University, London.
+She currently teaches creative writing and has previously worked as a bookseller and librarian.
+She has completed a Masters in Creative and Life Writing from Goldsmiths University, London.
 She likes cities, long train journeys and old photographs.

 In these workshops all sorts of things are covered such as:

 *Creating characters * How to find your voice as a writer * Writing Stories * Magic * Getting to know your characters better * Poetry including Haiku * Feeding back on each other’s writing * Maps * Using ‘found’ texts and much much more..

 October 2014: ‘Even Still’ pamphlet released as part of Tiny Leaves’ Reed Vinyl release

 April 2014: ‘Space to Create’, article, Third Way magazine

 Jan 2011 – Feb 2012: ‘Towny Mummy’, monthly column held for a year with Guildford Dragon

 February 2011: ‘Decay’, short story, Xenith.net

 February 2011: ‘Sardines’, short story, Fractured West